-Overview of the evaluation of C. parasitica for bare root plants/trees up to 7 years old Rating of the likelihood of pest freedom Pest free with sor est free with some exceptional cases (based on the Median).
-Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free plants 9,880 out of 10,000 plants 9,933 out of 10,000 plants 9,966 out of 10,000 plants 9,987 out of 10,000 plants 9,998 out of 10,000 plants
+Overview of the evaluation of C. parasitica for bare root plants/trees up to 7 years old

-Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected plants 2 out of 10,000 plants 13 out of 10,000 plants 34 out of 10,000 plants 67 out of 10,000 plants 120 out of 10,000 plants Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Cryphonectria parasitica is present in the UK, although not widely distributed, while its main host, i.e. Castanea spp., has scattered distribution in the UK.
-Quercus petraea is reported as a host of the pathogen and infection courts (e.g. pruning wounds, accidental breaking of twigs before export) are expected to be present.
+Rating of the likelihood of pest freedom rest nee with so Pest free with some exceptional cases (based on the Median).
+Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free plants 9,880 out of 10,000 plants 9,933 out of 10,000 plants 9,966 out of 10,000 plants 9,987 out of 10,000 plants 9,998 out of 10,000 plants Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected plants 2 out of 10,000 plants 13 out of 10,000 plants 34 out of 10,000 plants 67 out of 10,000 plants 120 out of 10,000 plants Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Cryphonectria parasitica is present in the UK, although not widely distributed, while its main host, i.e. Castanea spp., has scattered distribution in the UK.
+Quercus robur is reported as a host of the pathogen and infection courts (e.g. pruning wounds, accidental breaking of twigs before export) are expected to be present.
 The main hosts can be present either inside or in the surroundings of the nurseries.
 Altogether, this suggests that the association with the commodity may be possible.
-General measures measures include monitoring, samp s taken by the nur (a) the use of cer ling and laborator st and their effic series are effective tified plant materia y testing; (c) hygie s and (d) application against the patho I; (b) inspections, ne measures with surveillance, particular Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercul plants for planting neither from the UK nor from other countries due to the presence of C. parasitica between the years 1995 and December 2022 (EUROPHYT, online; TRACE NT, online).
+Measures taken against the pest and their efficacy General measures taken by the nurseries are effective against the pathogen.
+These measures include (a) the use of certified plant material; (b) inspections, surveillance, monitoring, sampling and laboratory testing; (c) hygiene measures with particular reference to the disinfection of tools and (d) application of pest control products. reference to the disinfection of tools and (d) application of pest control products.
+Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plants for planting neither from the UK nor from other countries due to the presence of C. parasitica between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).

 Shortcomings of current measures/procedures None observed.
-Main uncertainties The level of susceptibility of Q. petraea to the pathogen.
+Main uncertainties The level of susceptibility of Q. robur to the pathogen.
 Whether symptoms may be promptly detected.
 The presence/abundance of the pathogen in the area where the nurseries are located.

-Effect of fungicide treatments against the pathogen.
-Whether disinfection of tools is performed using products active against the pathogen.
+- Effect of fungicide treatments against the pathogen.Whether disinfection of tools is performed using products active against the pathogen.